 Additional Care Information

-Bamboo Viscose: Vacuum regularly, as pile shedding is a normal characteristic of these rugs.
+Bamboo Viscose: Vacuum regularly, without beater brush, as pile shedding is a normal characteristic of these rugs

-Wool, Wool Tufted, Wool Viscose: Vacuum regularly, pile shedding is a normal characteristic of wool rugs.
+Wool, Wool Tufted, Wool Viscose: Vacuum regularly, without beater brush, as pile shedding is a normal characteristic with wool rugs.